Democrats' Dilemma: Would Pushing For Mueller To Testify Hurt Or Help?

 Democrats' debates

-The decision about Mueller is a dispute within a dispute — taking place as Democrats also argue over whether to pursue impeachment proceedings against Trump based on what the special counsel uncovered.
+The decision about Mueller is a dispute within a dispute — taking place as Democrats also argue over whether to pursue impeachment proceedings against President Trump based on what the special counsel uncovered.

-More leaders within the party, including Homeland Security Committee Chairman Bennie Thompson of Mississippi, have announced they support impeachment.
+More leaders within the party, including Homeland Security Committee Chairman Bennie Thompson, D-Miss., have announced they support impeachment.

 May 29, 2019